 That was the brief: a UK-first app that knows your postcode, reads the forecast, and tells you what to do in your garden today - not a generic list from a hardiness zone table.

 User data - beds, plantings, tasks, harvests, diary entries - lives in seven custom SQL tables via EF Core, completely separate from the Umbraco content layer.
 Shared crop reference data in Umbraco, personal growing data in SQL.
-The split meant we could iterate on the user-facing features without touching the crop library, and vice versa.
+The split meant we could iterate on user-facing features without touching the crop library, and vice versa.

+The answer is ruthless scope control: one screen per job, the smallest crop database that feels complete, and deferring anything that needed extra backend work.
 We cut everything that wasn't a seed-to-harvest loop.
 No accounts, no social features, no cloud sync on day one.
 No drag-and-drop visual garden designer - that's the feature every competitor leads with, and it costs three times what it's worth in build time.
 Deferred.

 The rule was one screen per job.
 The Today tab shows your tasks for today.
 The Garden tab shows your beds.
 The Crops tab lets you browse and search.
 Nothing earns a screen unless it has a clear job.